The Federal Artillery is the Union Artillery unit of the RACW

 During the early years of the war, the Union army reorganized its artillery to have one type of cannon for each battery.
 This made re-supply,

 training, and operations much easier.
 When two or more artillery

 batteries were formed together in the Union army they formed an

-- 13th New York Independent Artillery Battery that fields a 3" Ordnance Rifle cannon and limber.
+- 10th New York Independent Light Artillery Battery that fields a 3" Ordnance Rifle cannon and limber.
 Served in the 3rd Corps.

 These are the three most common types of cannon used during the Civil War and we are the only unit on the west coast that has this complete selection of cannon types in use.

 We are a "family oriented" group that trains and uses all members in the different roles of an artillery group.
 Further, many of members also do a "first person impression" of the Civil War artillerymen.

 1st Ohio Light Artillery, Battery "K", 11th Corps - Captain Rick LaPorta

 10th New York Independent Light Artillery, 3rd Corps - 1st Lieutenant C.J.
 Hewitt